jeantimex/splat/README.md

     |   0   fy/z   -fy·y/z² |
 ```

 The 2D covariance defines an ellipse.
 We extract its axes via eigendecomposition and render each Gaussian as a screen-aligned quad scaled along these axes.
+Moving this covariance reconstruction into the vertex shader keeps `.splat` load times low because the worker no longer precomputes packed covariance on the CPU.

 ## Alpha Blending